-If your broker or provider is not providing support for ACA reporting, it is critical to understand how to correctly fill out the forms and to check your benefits data for any errors so reporting is accurate.
+If your broker or provider is not providing support for ACA reporting, it is critical to understand how to correctly fill out the forms.
+It is also essential to check your benefits data for any errors so reporting is accurate.

 Have Questions about ACA Compliance & Reporting?

 Our Employer Mandate Reporting provides an overview of the different ACA reporting methods to accurately provide information to the IRS.
-There’s also a handy list of FAQs to answer all of your complex questions about all reports filed annually and providing health care to employees.
+There’s also a handy list of FAQs to answer all your complex questions about all reports filed annually and providing health care to employees.